 We like to believe we know more than we actually do, especially when we base our knowledge on TV shows and movies.
 Addiction is one of those topics we think we know a lot about when the truth is that many of our beliefs are just myths.
-It is important that we educate ourselves and learn more on the topic of addiction before we make judgments or spread false information further.
+For example, using BetYetu Coupon Code to bet once or twice for fun cannot possibly be considered an addiction, yet many people mistakenly think so.
+That’s why it is important that we educate ourselves and learn more on the topic of addiction before we make judgments or spread false information further.

 Addiction can be beaten with willpower

 The myth that willpower is the only thing a person needs to beat and overcome an addiction is so often heard and so misleading.
 It is true that willpower is an important aspect of the battle against addiction, but willpower alone usually cannot be the answer.
 In the cases of prolonged addiction, there are typically physical and psychological consequences left on the brain.
 A brain of a person suffering from addiction sends signals of intense cravings that willpower cannot control.
 What this person needs is medical care and therapy to help them overcome these issues and lead them to recovery.

 You need to hit ‘rock bottom’ before you start treatment